How Does Texas Roadhouse Tenderize Their Steaks? 4 Methods Explained

 1 tsp Chili Powder

 Another way to tenderize a steak is by dry-aging it.
-Dry-aged meat has a more beefy flavor, funky aroma, and smoother texture.
-Well-aged meat is more tender than fresh-cut meat.
+Dry-aged meat has a more beefy flavor, a funkier aroma, and a smoother texture.
+Well-aged beef is more tender than fresh-cut meat.

-Dry aging generally involves placing the cuts of meat on a rack and leaving them to sit in the fridge for 2-6 weeks.
-Dry aging steaks can be beneficial because it aids in moisture loss, flavor change, and tenderization.
+Dry aging generally involves placing cuts of meat on a rack and leaving them in the fridge for 2-6 weeks.
+Dry aging steaks can be beneficial because it promotes moisture loss, flavor development, and tenderization.

 You can also use the sous vide cooking method.
 We find that sous vide ribeye usually works out best.
 This allows you to cook steaks to your preferred doneness.
 It involves cooking the steak in a temperature-controlled water bath.